matter-labs/zksync-cli/README.md

 If `npx zksync-cli` is not running the latest version:

-- Refer to the guide above to check and update your ZKsync CLI version.
+- Refer to the guide above to check and update your zksync-cli version.
 </details>

 <details>